 On September 1, 2011, the Company reached a full and final settlement with Benguet Corporation ("Benguet") for \$10,250,000.
 The settlement amends the "Heads of Terms" Agreement signed in July 2010.
-Payment will be made in September 2011, and all future payments originally agreed to are settled with this final payment.
-As part of the settlement, the Company acquires all rights, title and interest in the King-king MPSA, as well as a 1981 operating agreement between NADECOR and Benguet.
-Additionally, the Company acquired 1,938 hectares of adjacent and surrounding claims, known as the Sagittarius Alpha Realty claims, and exclusive option to acquire the Benguet equity in Pantukan Mineral Corporation.
-A "Heads of Terms" agreement ("Heads of Terms") was signed on July 22, 2010, between Benguet and SAML in which Benguet agreed to perform certain actions to transfer or assign its interest in the Project.
+Payment was made in September 2011, and all future payments originally agreed to are settled with this final payment.
+As part of the settlement, Benguet relinquished all rights, title and interest in the King-king MPSA, as well as a 1981 operating agreement between NADECOR and Benguet.
+Additionally, the Company acquired 2,025 hectares of adjacent and surrounding claims, known as the Sagittarius Alpha Realty claims.

-Originally under the agreement, SAML and NADECOR were to share equally in payments totaling \$25 million to Benguet.
+Originally under the "Heads of Terms" agreement signed in July 2010, SAML and NADECOR were to share equally in payments totaling \$25 million to Benguet.
 A \$6 million payment was made in October 2010.
 As part of the second amendment to the MOU, SAML funded NADECOR's 50% portion of the \$6 million cash payment.
-As part of the fourth amendment to the MOU, signed in July 2011, the Company will fund NADECOR's 50% portion of the \$10,250,000 cash payment.
-All payments made on behalf of NADECOR by the Company are applied to the Company's earn-in to the joint venture.

 Pursuant to the Heads of Terms, Strato acquired Benguet's outstanding debts from Credit Agricole Corporate & Investment Bank Manila Offshore Bank ("Calyon") and Marathon Master Fund Limited ("Marathon").
 The debts acquired by Strato from Calyon and Marathon were re-purchased by Benguet at a discounted value of \$3,950,000.
-In conjunction with interim funding and under the terms of the Heads of Terms, the Company issued credit notes to Benguet for \$2,000,000 and \$1,950,000, which were applied against payments owing under the Heads of Terms, and are cancelled with the settlement in September 2011.
+The Company then issued these credit notes to Benguet for \$2,000,000 and \$1,950,000, which were applied against payments owing under the Heads of Terms, and were cancelled with the settlement in September 2011.